Understanding Florida’s Sunbiz annual reports

 3. Select Your Entity Type: Choose the type of business entity you're filing for

 4. Proceed Without an Account: No account creation is required.
-You can start filing immediately
+You'll need your document number to locate your filing.

 5. Verify Entity Information: Confirm your business name and document number